Ansible community package collections requirements

 community.general3.y.z release, even if it is available.
 Major collection version changes will be included in the next Ansible major release (4.0.0 in this example).

 Therefore, ensure that the current major release of your collection included in 3.0.0 receives at least bugfixes as long as new 3.Y.Z releases are produced.

 Since new minor releases are included, you can include new features, modules and plugins.
-You must make sure that you do not break backwards compatibility!
+You must make sure that you do not break backward compatibility!
 (See semantic versioning.)
 This means in particular:

 You can fix bugs in patch releases, but not add new features or deprecate things.

-You can add new features and deprecate things in minor releases, but not remove things or change behavior of existing features.
+You can add new features and deprecate things in minor releases but not remove things or change the behavior of existing features.

 You can only remove things or make breaking changes in major releases.